-In accordance with the Family Educational Rights and Privacy Act (commonly referred to as FERPA, or the "Buckley Amendment,") the University of Puget Sound has adopted the following policies and procedures to protect the privacy of education re cords.
-Students will be notified of their FERPA rights annually by publication in the Logger, the university Bulletin, or the Schedule of Classes.
+Following the Family Educational Rights and Privacy Act (commonly referred to as FERPA, or the "Buckley Amendment"), the University of Puget Sound has adopted the following policies and procedures to protect education records' privacy.
+Students will be notified of their FERPA rights annually by publication in the Logger, the University Bulletin, or the Schedule of Classes.

 The University of Puget Sound uses the following definitions in this policy:

 Student: any person who attends or has attended the university.

 Education records: any record maintained by the university which is directly related to a student, with the following exceptions: